 Your doctor will conduct the following during the well-woman exam:

-- Depending on age, a mammogram or bone density scan may be ordered.
+- Breast exam – depending on age, a mammogram or bone density scan may be ordered.

-- Depending on age, a Pap smear and possibly a test for the human Papilloma virus (HPV) may be ordered.
+- Pelvic exam – depending on age, a Pap smear and possibly a test for the human Papilloma virus (HPV) may be performed.

 An OB/GYN doctor or primary care physician can perform the exam.
 Customarily, only the doctor and their nurse or medical assistant will be in the room.